Biology

 Reason (R): Biotic components are dependent on abiotic components but never on other biotic components.

-Assertion (A): Flora and fauna of a forest are always the same throughout the world.
+Assertion (A): Flora and fauna of forests differ throughout the world.

 Reason (R): Scavengers consume the remains left by detritivores and decomposers.